 Adobe XD is a vector-based UX design tool available for macOS and Windows that supports website wireframing and creating animated, click-through prototypes.
 The software makes it easy to bring in existing design work from other Creative Cloud apps, such as Adobe Photoshop or Adobe Illustrator, using copy and paste.
 There's also a free companion app for iOS and Android that enable you to preview your designs on mobile devices: you can download this from the App Store or the Google Play store.

 The best alternatives to Adobe XD

-There are plenty more alternatives to Adobe XD, though, including Invision, Figma, Marvel and Framer X. Each have their pros and cons depending on your needs: check out our roundup, essential tools for UI prototyping, to learn more about each of these tools.
+There are plenty more alternatives to Adobe XD, though, including Invision, Figma, Marvel and Framer X. Each have their pros and cons depending on your needs: check out our roundup of 8 essential tools for UI prototyping, to learn more.

 Want to learn more about UX and UI?
 Don't miss our UX design foundations course.